 Mistake 1: Cluttered Layouts Trying to fit two phones or a paragraph of text on one slide.
 Keep it simple.
 One phone, one headline.

-Mistake 3: Ignoring Android Feature Graphics Google Play requires a specific "Feature Graphic" (1024x500).
+Mistake 3: Ignoring Android Feature Graphics Google Play requires a specific Feature Graphic (1024x500).
 Many generators focus solely on iOS.
-Ensure you choose a tool like AppScreen Studio that supports Android export requirements [1].
+Confirm your chosen tool supports Android export requirements before committing to it.

 Conclusion